jesseloudon/jesseloudon.github.io/_posts/2020-10-22-Automate Microsoft Teams desktop settings with PowerShell.markdown

 Note above that I've highlighted `"currentWebLanguage":"en-us"`.
 This is the relevant key and value which aligns to the `App language` setting I mentioned at the start of this blog.

-So to modify the desired Teams desktop client setting `App language` we can run the below PowerShell script through a GPO targeting computers in AD.
+So to modify the desired Teams desktop client setting `App language` we can run the below PowerShell script through a GPO targeting your AD users or computers.

 Please note: